hakerdefo/pmytd/README.md

 pmytd can,

-  - Download videos from YouTube and other video sharing websites.
+  - Download videos from YouTube in 4K and 1080P.
-  - Download and extract audio (MP3) from videos on YouTube and other video sharing websites.
+  - Download and extract HQ audio (320 kbps MP3) from YouTube videos.
-  - Download entire YouTube playlists (video and audio).
+  - Download entire YouTube video playlists in 4K and 1080P.

-pmytd is a helper script for Ricardo Garcia's wonderful youtube-dl.
-You can view the list of all websites from which pmytd can download video(s) here,

-[pmytd supported websites]
+  - Download and extract HQ audio (320 kbps MP3) from YouTube playlists.

 ### pmytd Dependencies :